 The Ethernet connection takes a standard Cat-5 or better network cable with RJ-45 connectors.
-Programs can be transferred automatically to an automation computer.
-If a program looses some packets during reception of a program, the AMR-100I communicates to the load server to retrieve the missing packets and restore the program.
+Programs can be transferred automatically to the an automation computer and, by allowing the AMR-100 to connect to the Internet, programs arrive error free.
+If a program looses some packets during transmission or if an entire program is missed, the AMR-100 communicates to the uplink server to retrieve the missing packets and restore the program.
 This virtually guarantees no missing programs.
-An Internet connection is required for the AMR-100I.
+An Internet connection is required to repair corrupted programs.